Get Started

 Free shipping and flat rate shipping on woocommerce checkout page

-So that’s all.
+That’s all.
 This is how you can set up WooCommerce flat rate shipping for your targeted product and provide value to your customers.

 Also, this way you’re giving a super shopping experience through the free shipping charge.